New Jersey Roads - US 46 - Elmwood Park to US 1-9

 Why are these shields peeling?
 To me, they look a good bit newer than the signs themselves, so whoever replaced the shields did a crummy job.

 WB at the junction with I-95, right where it becomes the NJ Turnpike (Turnpike maintenance continues north from here, but that was sold by NJDOT, and is a free road).
 The second photo shows what is obviously a tacked-on shield, as the rest of the sign is button-copy and any other non-black-background shield I've ever seen on a BGS is either really old or really new.
-The last two photos are on the ramp to I-95; the I-80 WB exit actually goes to I-95 NB, but to a set of lanes that have no access to the other NB lanes until they peel off and merge with 80.
+The 3rd and 4th photos are left and right on the same gantry.
+Those and the last photo are on the ramp to I-95; the I-80 WB exit actually goes to I-95 NB, but to a set of lanes that have no access to the other NB lanes until they peel off and merge with 80.
 The first of those two ramp photos has four arrows pointing down to just two lanes; the left BGS at least shoves the arrows close together, but sorry, Teaneck Road, you're just not that important.
 Since 2002 or 2003, the left entrance from US 9W to I-95 SB has been closed, and so local traffic from Fort Lee has been coming down US 46 to this very interchange, taking this ramp to I-80 WB and I-95 SB.

-EB at the same junction, which as you can see also involves a bunch of local movements (what good NJ interchange doesn't?).
-I'm intrigued by the fact that the clearly older (possibly original) shields are the ones without the state names.
-It's probable these signs (the two with the oldest shields) predate the common usage of the NJ Turnpike shield.
+EB at the same junction, which as you can see also involves a bunch of local movements (what good NJ interchange doesn't?), and down the ramp.
+I'm intrigued by the fact that the clearly older (possibly original) shields are the ones without the state names, which is why I kept the old ramp photo when I retook it (last 2 photos).
+It's probable the two signs with the oldest shields predate the common usage of the NJ Turnpike shield.

 Finishing up the EB run, including one tacked onto the US 1-9 overpass (well, really just SB 1-9, as NB turns onto the US 46 frontage road before merging).
 Those shields ain't quite right in the first photo.